tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

   - for some meaningful divergence angles, see page 101 of this PDF: http://www.algorithmicbotany.org/papers/abop/abop-ch4.pdf
   - periodically clear the screen and start over
   - draw a flower wherever the user clicks on the screen

-## VI.
-Submission

- - See dropbox for submission instructions